Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Problem Statement.} In this manuscript, we mainly focus on evaluating the outputs of LLMs understanding biomedical manuscripts and comparing the human- and LLMs-generated abstracts or answers.
+\textbf{Problem Statement.} In this study, we focus on evaluating the outputs of LLMs on biomedical manuscript understanding and comparing abstracts or answers generated by humans and LLMs.
 Here we define the participator $\mathcal{M}$ in the experiment as $O=\mathcal{M}(P,T,I)$, where $O$ represents outputs, $P$ represents prompts, $T$ represents text inputs, and $I$ represents image inputs.
 To evaluate the quality of LLMs-generated abstracts, $I$ is placed as empty, and we treat the original abstracts as ground truth $O^T_G$ and compare their differences by both quantitative approaches (denoted as evaluator $E(O_G,O)$) and qualitative approaches.
-We also invite human experts to summarize the same testing documents and compare the differences from outputs.
-To evaluate the quality of LMMs-generated answers for figure understanding, $I$ is paired with question $P$, and $T$ is empty.
+We also invite human experts to summarize the same testing documents and compare the differences in outputs.
+To evaluate the quality of LMM-generated answers for figure understanding, $I$ is paired with question $P$, and $T$ is empty.
 Here we compare their outputs with human-annotated ground truth $O^I_G$ and invite human experts to answer the same questions and evaluate both human- and LMMs-generated outputs.

 \textbf{Datasets in \method{}.} In this study, we propose a new dataset designed for evaluating the ability of FMs for long document summarization and scientific figure understanding, and thus our dataset contains two parts.
-The first part is designed with instruction, input texts, and ground truth.
+The first part is designed with instructions, input texts, and ground truth.
 The second part is designed with instructions, input texts, input images, and ground truth.